trinodb/trino/presto-docs/src/main/sphinx/connector/kudu.rst

 All columns used in partitions must be part of the primary key.

 The table property ``number_of_replicas`` is optional.
-It defines the number of tablet replicas and must be an odd number.
+It defines the number of tablet replicas, and must be an odd number.
 If it is not specified, the default replication factor from the Kudu master configuration is used.

 Kudu supports two different kinds of partitioning: hash and range partitioning.